coffee2code/custom-post-limits/readme.txt

 == Screenshots ==

-1. A screenshot of the plugin's admin options page.
+1. A screenshot of the plugin's admin settings page (with individual authors limits expanded).